Working Holiday in Canada

 • Expiry date

 • Specific conditions attached.
-If you didn’t take a medical exam, you will see the “Not authorized to work in 1) child care 2) primary or secondary school teaching 3) health services field occupations” condition.
-If you did submit proof of medical exam, make sure the condition was removed
+If you didn’t take a medical exam, you will see the “Not authorised to work in 1) child care 2) primary or secondary school teaching 3) health services field occupations” condition.
+If you did submit proof of a medical exam, make sure the condition was removed

 If you think there’s a mistake on your work permit, tell the border services officer—at this stage, it can be corrected easily and quickly.